REQ#: RQ75639 DevOps (Linux) Site Reliability Engineer (Open)

 Requisition Type: Regular

-We are seeking a DevOps (Linux) Site Reliability Engineer to join our team to support the National Institutes of Allergy and Infectious Diseases (NIAID) in Rockville, MD.
+We are seeking a DevOps (Linux) Site Reliability Engineer to support the National Institutes of Allergy and Infectious Diseases (NIAID) in Rockville, MD.
 As a DevOps (Linux) Site Reliability Engineer, you will collaborate with product owners to design, deploy, and host business and scientific products both on-prem and in Amazon Web Services (AWS).

 You will work closely with three other innovative and savvy people to engineer and expand hosting solutions with new tools and technologies, targeting our clients Linux applications.
 You’ll help automate and streamline our operations and processes, and further the adoption of DevOps best practices.
 We’ll want your opinion on operational processes, security guardrails, deployment checklists, and more.

 To be successful in this role, you will like being a part of a team and be capable of teaching others and explaining the “why” behind complicated technical decisions.

 Opportunity to engineer technical solutions in support of critical scientific research

 Opportunity to implement best practices and influence technology change

 Ability to see the business impact of technology.

 Ability to expand your cloud infrastructure knowledge and adoption of DevOps best practices.

 Due to COVID-19, the NIAID team is currently working remotely.
 Once normal operations resume, you will need to be able to commute to Rockville, MD.